PhinehasNarh/Password-Generator/README.md

 ## Contributing

-Feel free to open issues or pull requests to enhance the project.
+Feel free to open issues or pull requests to enhance this project.

 ## License